minimumbuilds/minimum_husk/README.md

 ### Why?

-Mostly, I just did it for fun.

-- To show how awesome Napalm is.
-There's only about 200 lines of code to make this.
-- As a proof of concept of a Unified Console.
+As a proof of concept of a Unified Console.

 While the days of direct configuration of network devices are quickly disappearing, the need directly access the device during troubleshooting will remain.
 Having a single READ ONLY operator console that provides a consistant interface across all devices for T1 support may be beneficial.

+Mostly, I just did it for fun.

 ### Cmd2